- Understand the top 14 must-have skills to be an employable data scientist

 Furthermore, the quality of a great data scientist is to formulate the problem statement.
 At the start of the project, the stakeholders tell their requirements to the data scientist, and then the latter formulate a problem statement.
 For example, the stakeholder needs to improve the content recommendation of their OTT platform so that the retention time increases.
 This is a very vague description, it’s the job of the data scientist to communicate the right problem statement.

 Data Science Skill #12: Storytelling Skills

 Imagine watching a cricket match stats, you are shown with the runs scored on each bowl in the form of a table.
 Do you think you will get any important information from this?
 What if you are you are shown a bar chart of runs scored in each over?
 Seems better.
 Right?
-It is not in human nature to understand in blocks unless you make it interactive.
+It is not in human nature to understand blocks unless you make them interactive.

 Storytelling is the utmost important acquired skill by a data scientist.
 Do you want to understand Coronavirus through data?
 Here’s a great example of storytelling skills –

 Let us say that you want to become a data scientist – you will break this large goal into multiple parts like training, preparing your resume, applying for a job likewise the ability to break down a problem into multiple parts so as to efficiently solve it is Structured thinking.

 A Data Scientist always looks at problems from different perspectives.
 This is an acquired skill but you can definitely work on it.
 Kunal Jain, Founder, and CEO of Analytics Vidhya have created a great course on it.
 You can check it out here –